trankimtu/Angular-Summary/Directive - ngIf & hidden.md

 # ngIf
 In this example, we will modify the structure of the DOM by adding or removing one DOM element.<br>
 Benefit: If we are not going to show large element trees, ```ngIf``` will take it out of the DOM.
-This will save resource Use ```*``` for structure directive<br>
+This will save resource<br>
+Use ```*``` for structure directive<br>
-We will show or hide part of a page depending on some conditions:<br>
+We will show or not show part of a page depending on some conditions:<br>
 1. Courses array empty will show “No courses yet”<br>
 2. Courses array not empty will show “List of courses”